pubkey/rxdb/docs-src/docs/articles/websockets-sse-polling-webrtc-webtransport.md

 ### Sending Data in both directions

-Only WebSockets and WebTransport allow to send data in both directions so that you can recieve server-data and send client-data over the same connection.
+Only WebSockets and WebTransport allow to send data in both directions so that you can receive server-data and send client-data over the same connection.

 While it would also be possible with **Long-Polling** in theory, it is not recommended because sending "new" data to an existing long-polling connection would require to do an additional http-request anyway.
-So instead of doing that you can send data directly from the client to the server with an additional http-request without interupting the long-polling connection.
+So instead of doing that you can send data directly from the client to the server with an additional http-request without interrupting the long-polling connection.

 **Server-Sent-Events** do not support sending any additional data to the server.
 You can only do the initial request, and even there you cannot send POST-like data in the http-body by default with the native [EventSource API](https://developer.mozilla.org/en-US/docs/Web/API/EventSource).
 Instead you have to put all data inside of the url parameters which is considered a bad practice for security because credentials might leak into server logs, proxies and caches.
 To fix this problem, [RxDB](https://rxdb.info/) for example uses the [eventsource polyfill](https://github.com/EventSource/eventsource) instead of the native `EventSource API`.
-This library adds aditional functionality like sending **custom http headers**.
+This library adds additional functionality like sending **custom http headers**.

 ### 6-Requests per Domain Limit

 Most modern browsers allow six connections per domain () which limits the usability of all steady server-to-client messaging methods.
-The limitation of six connections is even shared across browser tabs so when you open the same page in multiple tabs, they would have to shared the six-connection-pool wich each other.
+The limitation of six connections is even shared across browser tabs so when you open the same page in multiple tabs, they would have to shared the six-connection-pool with each other.
 This limitation is part of the HTTP/1.1-RFC (which even defines a lower number of only two connections).

 > Quote From [RFC 2616 – Section 8.1.4](https://www.w3.org/Protocols/rfc2616/rfc2616-sec8.html#sec8.1.4): "Clients that use persistent connections SHOULD limit the number of simultaneous connections that they maintain to a given server.
 A single-user client SHOULD NOT maintain more than **2 connections** with any server or proxy.
 A proxy SHOULD use up to 2*N connections to another server or proxy, where N is the number of simultaneously active users.
 These guidelines are intended to improve HTTP response times and avoid congestion."

 While that policy makes sense to prevent website owners from using their visitors to D-DOS other websites, it can be a big problem when multiple connections are required to handle server-client communication for legitimate use cases.
 To workaround the limitation you have to use HTTP/2 or HTTP/3 with which the browser will only open a single connection per domain and then use multiplexing to run all data through a single connection.
 While this gives you a virtually infinity amount of parallel connections, there is a [SETTINGS_MAX_CONCURRENT_STREAMS](https://www.rfc-editor.org/rfc/rfc7540#section-6.5.2) setting which limits the actually connections amount.
 The default is 100 concurrent streams for most configurations.

-In theory the connection limit could also be increased by the browser, at least for specific APIs like EventSource, but the issues have beem marked as "wont fix" by [chromium](https://issues.chromium.org/issues/40329530) and [firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=906896).
+In theory the connection limit could also be increased by the browser, at least for specific APIs like EventSource, but the issues have beem marked as "won't fix" by [chromium](https://issues.chromium.org/issues/40329530) and [firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=906896).

 ### Connections are not kept open on mobile apps